Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab4.md

 ### Estimate Premiums

-Using the first GBM, estimate a premium for an Asian Call Option on SPY, a index fund tracking the S&P 500, where the initial price is $S_0 = 500$, the strike price is $K = 510$ over $T = 1$ year.
+Using the first GBM, estimate a premium for an Asian Call Option on SPY, a index fund tracking the S&P 500 with a value that is practically the same as the S&P 500 but divided by 10 in most cases, where the initial price is $S_0 = 500$, the strike price is $K = 510$ over $T = 1$ year.
 We know the annualized rate and volatility of the S&P 500 is about $\mu = 0.08$ and $\sigma = 0.15$.
 Assume that there are 250 trading days for the year with no halts.
 Obtain the premium $C$ and the estimation of the standard deviation.
 Compare this with the second GBM with a risk-free rate of 3.83 percent and all other parameters being